GuillaumeDIDIER/Ars-Magica-Characters/Magi/Lorenzo of Jerbiton/Lorenzo, the Artist+30.md

 ## New Spells

 **Lord of the Statues**
-ReTe 20
+ReTe 25
-**R**: Touch, **D**: Conc, **T**: Ind
+**R**: Touch, **D**: Conc, **T**: Part
-This spell brings a stone or a clay statue to life and control its movement in a fine way.
+This spell  make a stone or a clay statue move under the direct control of the caster with precise movements.
 A stone statue striking with an arm has Initiative +3, Attack +7, Damage +12.
 Normal weapons are practically useless against a stone statue (consider an high Soak if you want to really damage it).
 A clay statue is much weaker, reduce the Damage to +8 and normal weapons may damage it.
+For a Size +3 statue you should add +6 Damage and -4 Initiative and you might also add a bonus to Attack using the Aiming rules in ArM Core pp. 86.
+Part is necessary for statues that have a base to stand.
-*(Base 3, +1 Touch, +1 Conc, +1 stone, +1 precise movements, +1 Size)*
+*(Base 3, +1 Touch, +1 Part, +1 Conc, +1 stone, +1 precise movements, +1 Size)*

 **The Warped Mannequin**
 CrVi 10